Untangling the Galaxy III: Photometric Search for Pre-main Sequence Stars with Deep Learning: Introduction

 For example, the M dwarfs appear to be overinflated compared to what the isochrones would suggest even in one of the best studied open clusters, the Pleiades \citep{jackson2018}.
 Thus, attempting to estimate their age through isochrone fitting would yield a systematically younger age than what is appropriate for the cluster.
 Similarly, a cluster ``birthline'' (i.e., the region of the parameter space that would correspond to a 0 Myr population) is ill-defined, such that in the young populations that are just a few Myr old, the higher mass stars appear to be systematically older than their low mass counterparts \citep{leebook,herczeg2015}.
 The presence of a protoplanetary disk further alters the photometry in such a way that makes it difficult to place a star onto the isochrones correctly.

 The second issue lies with the physical properties of YSOs.
 They tend to be more complex than even the most advanced stellar evolution models can account for.
 Due to being mostly convective, a large fraction of their photospheres are covered with spots, resulting in a mismatch in the effective temperature \teff\ and the expected mass of the star.
-Finally (albeit unavoidably) is an issue of stellar multiplicity.
+In addition to this, there is also the unavoidable issue of stellar multiplicity.
 Among the main sequence stars, the binary sequence can be clearly seen and separated from the single stars.
 However, in young populations with an intrinsic age spread of even a few Myr, the visual binaries may be inferred to be systematically younger than what is appropriate \citep[e.g.,][]{bouma2020}.

 Third, there is an issue of the self-consistency of the fitting process.
 Even for the same populations of stars, using the same set of isochrones, but focusing on somewhat different features and using a different interpolation method, it is possible to produce an age estimate that is somewhat inconsistent between various works.
 Taking Orion as an example, particularly the region near 25 Ori cluster, while different authors were able to estimate roughly comparable ages \citep{kounkel2018a,briceno2019,zari2019}, some infer ages that are systematically older \citep{kos2019}.
 Such differences would only compound when comparing ages of individual stars.